sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 14. Access the `master` node via SSH session.
 Make a new directory in the root home directory, call it whatever you like.
 Change directories into that.
 13. Once in that new directory, clone this repository here on the `master` node:  `https://github.com/dashby3000/AcmeMartUtilityAPI`.
 The reason we do this on the master node because we need to load the docker images into ICP.
+You might need to authenticate using your github.com account.
+If you don't have one, you can sign up for your free one here at `github.com`
 14. Go into the AcmeMartUtilityAPI directory.
 Also, now is a good time to make sure you are logged into your ICP environment - execute a `cloudctl login` using the `admin`/`admin` credentials.
 Make sure you are in the `default` name space.
-15. Run this command:  `docker build . -t acmemartutilityapi`
+15. Run this command:  `docker build . -t acmemartutilityapi`.
+The image and its dependencies will be downloaded.
-16. Tag your new image by running this command:  `docker tag acmemartutilityapi:v1.0.0 mycluster.icp:8500/acmemartapi/acmemartutilityapi:v1.0.0`
+16. Tag your new image by running this command:  `docker tag acmemartutilityapi mycluster.icp:8500/acmemartapi/acmemartutilityapi:v1.0.0`
 17. Push the docker image out to your ICP instance by issuing this command `docker push mycluster.icp:8500/acmemartapi/acmemartutilityapi:v1.0.0`.
 18. Create a new namespace in the ICP instance.
 Easiest way to do that is via the ICP UI.
 On the Developer Machine, direct your browser to `https://10.0.0.1:8443`.
 Login using the credentials of `admin`/`admin`.
 14. In the UI, starting from the top left hamburger icon select `Manage` -> `Namespaces`.
 Create a new namespace and call it `acmemartapi`.
 Using the `ibm-anyuid-hostpath-psp` security policy is fine for this one.